Big, practical and efficient but getting ancient now

 Noisy and tiring to drive

 However, refinement is not very good.
-Lots of road and engine noise fills the cab when travelling at even a moderate pace, making it feel cheap and basic compared to more recently released alternatives – the Volkswagen Crafter and Ford Transit in particular.
+The very latest 2.2-litre models are a little better, but you'll still find lots of road and engine noise fills the cab when travelling at even a moderate pace.
+This contributes to it feeling cheap and basic compared with more recently released alternatives – the Volkswagen Crafter and Ford Transit in particular.

 Worse still, the Boxer tends to follow ruts in the road quite heavily, to the extent that at motorway speeds you may find yourself with a bit of a fight on your hands just to drive straight.
 It certainly isn’t very relaxing over longer distances, also being rather susceptible to side winds.